blu371ck/blu371ck/README.md

 # Hi there, I'm Andrew 👋

-I'm a Software Engineer specializing in full-stack development and cloud automation.
+I'm an engineer passionate about building robust and scalable solutions at the intersection of data and software.

 ---

 ### 👨‍💻 About Me

-I'm an ex-AWS Cloud Support Engineer with over three years of experience building full-stack web applications, tooling, and automation within complex cloud ecosystems.
-My practical experience is backed by a **Master's Degree in Cybersecurity and Information Assurance**, giving me a unique perspective on creating software that is not only functional and scalable but also secure.
-I'm passionate about solving complex problems and building efficient solutions in the cloud.
+As a former AWS Cloud Support Engineer, I've spent over three years diving deep into complex cloud architectures.
+My experience spans the full spectrum, from engineering petabyte-scale data pipelines with technologies like Spark and Presto, to building secure, full-stack applications and automation tools with Python.

+This dual expertise in data systems and software development, combined with a Master's in Cybersecurity, allows me to tackle complex challenges with a focus on creating solutions that are not only scalable and efficient but also secure by design.

 ---